Chen Rugui: Downfall

-On 1 June 2022, he was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+On 1 June 2022, Chen was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
 On 30 December 2022, he was expelled from the CCP and dismissed from public office.

+On 18 January 2023, Chen was arrested by the Supreme People's Procuratorate for suspected bribe taking.

+On 6 August 2024, Chen was sentenced to life in jail for taking bribes valued at more than 108 million yuan ($15 million).
+He was deprived of his political rights for life, and all his personal assets were confiscated.